SkyKings-Guild/Guides/guides/lone-adventurer.md

 Lone Adventurer is an NPC located at The End island.
 It's designed to guide you through and to help you with a pretty good starting loadout that will help you with dragons and Zealots!

-To start the quest line, you must simply reach Combat Lv12 and speak to the Lone Adventurer which is located at the entrance of the island just past the shop on your right.
+To start the quest line, you must simply reach Combat Level 12 and speak to the Lone Adventurer which is located at the entrance of the island just past the shop on your right.

 Your first interaction is to tell you to collect Ender Armor pieces, if you continue to talk to you he'll suggest that